 Arboretum and its rose garden.

 But also two of my favourite rose gardens.
-First of all, in Meung sur Loire, the Jardins de Roquelin, in the photo, an incredible English garden where roses are magnified.
-It must be said that
+First, in Meung sur Loire, the Jardins de Roquelin, in the photo, an incredible English garden where roses are magnified.
+It must be said that its owner

 The latter was a great rose grower based in Pithiviers (his personal garden is also part of the Rose Road) and created my second favourite site: the Roseraie de Morailles.
-Located next to
+Situated near

-Pithiviers, this superb rose garden served as a display area for the roses created and sold by André Eve.
-It presents the characteristics of the gardens he designed: a winding grassy path leads
+Pithiviers, this magnificent rose garden served as a showcase for the roses created and sold by André Eve.
+It displays the characteristics of the gardens he designed: a winding grass path leads

-you through the various rose beds, which are mainly combined with perennials.
-Few shrubs, a few trees and structures, everything is done to highlight the roses in harmony with the perennials.
+through the various rose beds, mainly combined with perennials.
+A few shrubs, a few trees and structures, all designed to enhance the roses in harmony with the perennials.